Shaarkzy/SpyFTP/README.md

-# SpyFTP
+# SpyTCPS
-Simple Python Socket FTP System
+Simple Python Socket TCP System

 A minimalist file transfer and remote command execution system using Python sockets.
 This project allows a client to connect to a server to exchange files, browse directory contents, execute shell commands remotely, — all over a custom TCP-based protocol.